 Reconciling Ministries Network is...

-Reconciling Ministries Network is a Christian and United Methodist organization.
+Reconciling Ministries Network is an organization made of primarily United Methodist individuals.
 Its work is guided by the following core principles:

 Reconciling Ministries Network is committed to the justice imperative of the Gospel and grounding its ministries in the Wesleyan practice of personal and social holiness.
 RMN is committed to utilizing inclusive language and respectfully recognizing the diverse approaches to scripture, tradition, reason, and experience of the congregations and communities with whom it relates.